sander-sn/anatomy/README.md

         transformer=AnatomyModelOutputTransformer(transform=transform)
     )

-which yields the change in MAE attributable to each predictor:
+which yields the change in mean absolute error attributable to each predictor:

     >>> df
                                      base_contribution       x_0       x_1       x_2